-The Licensing Authority is required to keep a public register and share information in it with the Gambling Commission and others (e.g. H.M.
+The Licensing Authority is required to keep a public register and share information in it with the Gambling Commission and others (e.g., H.M.
 Revenue and Customs).
-A Public Register is available on the Councils website that includes a list of all current licensed premises and permits under The Gambling Act 2005 within its District
+A Public Register is available on the Licensing Authority's website that includes a list of all current licensed premises and permits under The Gambling Act 2005 within its District.